sultaniman/pumba/README.md

 `browsers` contains `%Pumba.Result{}` record which keeps total count of user agents and indexed map with user agent strings for fast lookups.

+## Get current state

+To get the latest state you can use `Pumba.all/0` function.

 ## Documentation 📜